juicedata/juicefs-csi-driver/docs/en/guide/resource-optimization.md

 Delayed deletion is controlled by a piece of config that looks like `juicefs/mount-delete-delay: 1m`, this supports a variety of units: `ns` (nanoseconds), `us` (microseconds), `ms` (milliseconds), `s` (seconds), `m` (minutes), `h` (hours).

 With delete delay set, when reference count becomes zero, the Mount Pod is marked with the `juicefs-delete-at` annotation (a timestamp), CSI Node Service will schedule deletion only after it reaches `juicefs-delete-at`.
-But in the mean time, if a newly created application needs to use this exact PV, the annotation `juicefs-delete-at` will be emptied, allowing new application pods to continue using this Mount Pod.
+But in the mean time, if a newly created application needs to use this exact PV, the annotation `juicefs-delete-at` will be emptied, allowing new application Pods to continue using this Mount Pod.

 ### Configuration